Last updated: 9 June 2026

 Sprive currently holds a 4.6 out of 5 rating on Trustpilot from over 900 reviews.
 The most common praise is around ease of use and the cashback feature.
 The most common complaint is occasional slow gift card delivery and customer service response times.

 In February 2026, Sprive appeared on BBC Dragons' Den (Series 23).
 Three Dragons invested, which is a useful signal of commercial credibility, though it is not a guarantee of product quality.
-The app's FCA registration (FRN: 919863) is verifiable on the FCA Register.

 How to try Sprive